Wilderness Fish & Game is a full service hunting, fishing and outdoor sports store dedicated to making outdoor adventures more meaningful.

 Take An Adult Fishing Tournament

-Wilderness Fish and Game's annual Take An Adult Fishing Tournament is scheduled for Saturday, July 26th 2014.
+Wilderness Fish and Game's annual Take An Adult Fishing Tournament was held Saturday, July 26th 2014.
 This is a long running event designed to get kids involved in fishing and other outdoor pursuits.
 Keep watching our website for official registration forms and other information.
-Print Registration Form.
+For pictures of the event, go to Wilderness Fish and Game's Facebook.
+Click: Take An Adult Tournament Pictures.

 Gary Brock, In-House Gunsmith